sunnyhaladker13/pixelcamera/README.md

 - Adjustable pixel resolution
 - Screenshot capture functionality
 - Mobile responsive design
+- Front camera support for selfies on mobile devices
 - Works in modern browsers

 ## 🚀 How to Use

 1. Allow camera access when prompted
+2. On mobile devices, use the camera switch button to toggle between front and back cameras
-2. Adjust the pixel resolution slider to your preference
+3. Adjust the pixel resolution slider to your preference
-3. Click the capture button to take a screenshot
+4. Click the capture button to take a screenshot
-4. Download or share your pixelated image
+5. Download or share your pixelated image

 ## 🛠️ Technologies Used